 One of the most discussed limitations of deep learning is the fact that we don’t understand how a neural network arrives at a particular solution.

 It’s impossible to look inside of it to see how it works.
-Just like in a human brain, the reasoning of a neural network is embedded in the behavior of thousands of simulated neurons, arranged into dozens or even hundreds of intricately interconnected layers.
+Just like in a human brain, deep learning has advantages and disadvantages, and the reasoning of a neural network is embedded in the behavior of thousands of simulated neurons, arranged into dozens or even hundreds of intricately interconnected layers.

 Together they form a complex web where inputs are sent from one level to the next until an overall output is produced.
 Additionally, there is a process known as back-propagation that tweaks the calculations of individual neurons in a way that lets the network learn to produce the desired output faster.